 This month’s Fearless Fridays interview is with Anita Perkins.
 Having recognised that she was reaching the point of burnout, she made the ‘brave’ decision (although she doesn’t relate to that word herself) to quit her government job and explore what else might be out there.
 She took a year off to travel, including a trip to Everest base camp, and ended up setting up her own consultancy, through which she does a wide variety of different projects.

 Watch the full interview below or read on to find out more about the moment when she decided that she needed to make a change, how she worked with both a life coach and a business coach to get the support that she needed, and what she’s enjoying most about her new life as an independent consultant.

-Leaving a corporate job behind to follow your passion: From sales and recruitment to business growth strategy
+Leaving a corporate job behind to follow your passion: From government and academia to consulting

 1) At what moment did you decide it was time for a change?